Lambanog

-Lambanóg is a traditional Filipino distilled coconut palm liquor.
-It is derived from tubâ made from coconut sap that has been aged for at least 48 hours.
-It originates from Luzon and the Visayas Islands (where it is known as dalisay de coco).
-During the Spanish colonial period, it was also known as vino de coco in Spanish.
-It is also commonly described as "coconut vodka" due to its clear to milky white color and high alcohol content.
-It is particularly potent, having a typical alcohol content of 80 to 90 proof (40 to 45% abv) after a single distillation; this may go as high as 166 proof (83% abv) after the second distillation.
+Lambanóg is a traditional Filipino distilled palm liquor.
+It is an alcoholic liquor made from the distillation of naturally fermented sap (tubâ) from palm trees such as sugar palm, coconut, or nipa.
+The most popular variety is produced from the distilled coconut sap which is commonly described as "coconut vodka" due to its clear to milky white color and high alcohol content.
+It originates from Luzon and the Visayas Islands (where it was historically known as dalisay de coco, among other names).
+During the Spanish colonial period, it was also known as vino de coco in Spanish (despite being distilled and thus not a wine).
+In the international market, it is commonly sold as "coconut vodka" or "palm brandy."

+Lambanóg usually has a clear to milky white color.
+It has a final alcohol content of 80 to 90 proof (40 to 45% abv), which is similar to whiskey or vodka.
+Lambanóg is used as a base liquor for various flavored spirits and cocktail creations.
 Its smoothness has been compared to that of Japanese sake and European schnapps.

-A similar distilled drink made from nipa palm sap is known as laksoy.

 History

 Tubâ, a kind of palm wine, existed in the Philippines before colonisation.
 They were widely consumed for recreation and played an important role in various religious rituals.
 Heavy consumption of alcohol in the Philippine islands was described in several Spanish accounts.
 Social drinking (tagayan or inuman in Tagalog and Visayan languages) was and continues to be an important aspect of Filipino social interactions.

 Tubâ could be further distilled in distinctive indigenous stills, resulting to the lambanóg, a palm liquor derived from tubâ.
 There were hundreds of local distilleries for lambanóg production, largely improvised.
-They varied from portable stills with around 20 L capacity, to large stills that can process 750 L. They usually consisted of two large pans (kawa or karaha), a hollowed out log, and a bamboo tube.
+They varied from portable stills with around 20 L capacity, to large stills which can process 750 L. They usually consist of two large pans (kawa or karaha), a hollowed out log, and a bamboo tube.
 One pan was filled with the tubâ and set on the fire.
 The hollowed out log was placed in between, acting as the walls of the still.
 The second pan was then placed on top of the wooden cylinder and constantly filled with cold water to induce condensation.
 A bamboo tube was attached to the wooden cylinder to collect the distillate to containers.
 Larger stills were barrel-like and made from planks reinforced with rattan hoops.
 The joints of the still were sealed with clay or rags.
 The entire upper part of the apparatus was usually connected to a lever that allowed them to be swung aside to refill or clean the lower pan.

+The first historical mention of coconut liquor in the Philippines was in 1521, in Antonio Pigafetta's chronicles of the Magellan expedition.
+It was among the first gifts received by Ferdinand Magellan's crew from the natives of Suluan, after they anchored off the island of Homonhon (the first landfall of the expedition in the Philippine islands).
+Pigafetta recorded its name as uraca.